-- 1. Place the power button with optional fingerprint reader into its slot on the palm-rest and keyboard assembly. - 2.
-Adhere the fingerprint reader flexible printed circuits to the connector on the system.

-- i NOTE: This step applies only to computers shipped with a power button with fingerprint reader installed. - 3.
+- 1. Place the power button into its slot on the palm-rest and keyboard assembly. - 2.
+Adhere the fingerprint reader flexible printed circuits to the connector on the palm-rest and keyboard assembly. - NOTE: This step applies only to computers shipped with a power button with fingerprint reader installed. - 3.
 Align the screw hole on the power button with optional fingerprint reader to the screw hole on the palm-rest and keyboard assembly. - 4.
-Replace the two screws (M1.6x1.7) to secure the power button with optional fingerprint reader to the palm-rest and keyboard assembly.
+Replace the two screws (M1.2x1.5) to secure the power button to palm-rest and keyboard assembly.

 - 1. Install the system board.

-- 2. Install the heat-sink.
+- 2. Install the heatsink.

-- 3. Install the 3-cell battery or the 4-cell battery, whichever applicable.

-- 4. Install the WWAN card.
+- 3. Install the WWAN card.

-- NOTE: This procedure applies only to computers shipped with a WWAN card installed.
+- (i) NOTE: This procedure applies only to computers shipped with a WWAN card installed.

-- 5. Install the M.2 2230 solid-state drive or the M.2 2280 solid-state drive, whichever applicable.

-- 6. Install the base cover.
+- 4. Install the base cover.

-- 7. Install the microSIM-card tray.

-- 8. Follow the procedure in After working inside your computer.
+- 5. Follow the procedure in After working inside your computer.